 - no more than two tuna steaks a week (about 140g cooked or 170g raw each), or

 - four medium-sized cans of tuna a week (about 140g when drained)

-Eat cooked rather than raw shellfish (including mussels, lobster, crab, prawns, scallops and clams) as they can contain harmful bacteria and viruses that can cause food poisoning.
+Always eat cooked, rather than raw, shellfish – including mussels, lobster, crab, prawns, scallops and clams – when you're pregnant, as they can contain harmful bacteria and viruses that can cause food poisoning.
 Cold pre-cooked prawns are fine.